adlnet/flash-finder/README.md

 ## Flash Finder Scripts
+**[visit the TADLP GitHub IO page](https://tadlp.github.io/)** for the most recent and reliable versions of these scripts.
+These are provided as a slightly modified version of the TADLP work aimed at ease of use.

-Set of scripts intended to help determine the severity of Flash Deprecation on a training corpus.
+Overall, this is a set of scripts intended to help determine the severity of Flash Deprecation on a training corpus.
 Additional scripts will be added over time.

 These are **PowerShell** scripts for locating Flash-based content on a local machine.